Home » Quality Control » Test » Calibration of UV-Visible spectrophotometer

 Acceptance criteria: The absorbance maxima at 269 nm to the minima at 266 nm should not be less than 1.5.

-This is a very important test we can verify that instrument wavelength and the detector is properly working, by using the Holmium perchlorate method.
+This test is crucial to make sure that the instrument wavelength and the detector are working correctly.
+We can do this by using the Holmium perchlorate method.

-Record the spectrum of holmium perchlorate solution from 200 nm to 600 nm using 1.4 M perchloric acid as a reference solution.
+Next, Record the spectrum of the holmium perchlorate solution from 200 nm to 600 nm, using 1.4 M perchloric acid as a reference solution.

 Maxima Wavelength (nm)Maxi.
 Tolerance (nm)